Winter for Vata-Kapha and Kapha-Vata

 Foods to Minimize

 You’ll definitely want to reduce iced drinks, cold or frozen foods, and leftovers.
 You’ll also want to steer clear of foods like watermelon, white sugar, spelt, soy beans, soy flour, and pork, which are aggravating to both vata and kapha.
-Beyond that, you can keep tabs on your digestion and watch for signs of excess kapha (heaviness, lethargy, brain fog) and excess vata (gas, bloating, constipation, anxiety), and adapt your diet accordingly.
+In addition to minimizing those foods, keep tabs on your digestion and watch for signs of excess kapha (heaviness, lethargy, brain fog) and excess vata (gas, bloating, constipation, anxiety), and adjust your diet accordingly.